 For brands looking for reliable rapid prototyping services, Fathom offers a wide range of additive manufacturing rapid prototyping technologies that can help your team create a prototype as soon as possible.
-There are many different ways you can create a prototype, but it is up to the designer and engineer to select which process best suits the design.
+There are many different ways you can create a prototype.
+The experts at Fathom can guide you through the various processes to determine the best solution to suit the design.
 Thanks to advancements in 3D printing processes, rapid prototypes can be produced quickly and within a specific budget.
-Fathom offers high quality plastic and metal for your rapid protype as well as expedited services to help you get your prototype even faster.
+Fathom offers high quality plastic and metal for your rapid prototype as well as expedited services to help you get your prototype even faster.

 There are many benefits to rapid prototyping.
 These include //

 Rapid prototyping can be applied across multiple industries using various technologies and materials, including //

 These are just a few of the possibilities with rapid prototyping.
 There are many more opportunities that may be unique to your specific project.

 To begin the rapid prototyping process, a design is first created using a Computer-Aided Design (CAD) software or a scan of a model is taken.
 The 3D printing machine uses the design as a blueprint, printing each layer of the product successively.
 Depending on the technology chosen, rapid prototypes can be produced within a matter of hours or days.